By Lambert Strether of Corrente.

 Realignment and Legitimacy

 “The Democratic Party is flying blind on economics” [Ryan Cooper, The Week].
 Well worth a read.
 “I interviewed multiple Democratic congressional candidates.
 I reached out to dozens, attempting to get a decently wide range of perspectives and regions.
 Ultimately, eight candidates agreed to be interviewed, and while the sampling method is clearly less than scientific, it provides an interesting sort of ersatz focus group containing a decent mix of left-wingers and centrists.
 Not being quite sure what I was going to find, I asked fairly basic questions about economic, social, and foreign policy, focusing on broad disputes between the economic populist-dovish wing of the party and the neoliberal-war hawk wing.
 My major conclusion is this: The Democratic Party has developed a strong consensus on social justice issues like gay marriage, transgender rights, and police brutality.
 On foreign policy, it seems somewhere in the middle — not exactly favoring imperialist wars of aggression, but not terribly interested in a new paradigm either.
-But .
+But the party as such makes virtually no attempt to put forward a consistent party line on economic issues.
 On political economy, what up-and-coming Democrats believe and say depends largely on forces outside the party, and the candidates who are the clearest thinkers are the ones who have done their own reading and research.”
 Additional commentary from Cooper here.

 Or as a meme: